Daily COVID-19 update: Minnesota reports 77 new COVID-19 deaths - Albert Lea Tribune

 Local cases

 Freeborn County reported 32 new COVID-19 cases and has now had 1,596 total cases.

-The number of active cases or information about the new cases has not yet been released.
+According to the Freeborn County Public Health Department, 172 cases are considered active, and 29 people are currently hospitalized.
+Eighty-two people from the county have been hospitalized at some point during their illness.

 Faribault County reported nine new cases and has had 590 cases; Mower County reported 30 new lab-confirmed cases and two probable cases and has had 2,706 total cases; Steele County reported 35 new lab-confirmed cases and has had 2,056 total cases; and Waseca County reported 13 new cases and has had 1,418 total cases.